MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/Remove-AzureSqlDatabase.md

 ```

 ## DESCRIPTION
-The **Remove-AzureSqlDatabase** cmdlet deletes an ssSDS by server connection context or server name.
+The **Remove-AzureSqlDatabase** cmdlet deletes an Azure SQL Database by server connection context or server name.
-You can create an ssSDS server connection context using the New-AzureSqlDatabaseServerContext cmdlet, and then use it with this cmdlet.
+You can create an Azure SQL Database server connection context using the New-AzureSqlDatabaseServerContext cmdlet, and then use it with this cmdlet.

-When you delete a database by specifying an ssSDS server name, the **Remove-AzureSqlDatabase** cmdlet uses the name and the current Azure subscription information to perform the operation.
+When you delete a database by specifying an Azure SQL Database server name, the **Remove-AzureSqlDatabase** cmdlet uses the name and the current Azure subscription information to perform the operation.

 ## EXAMPLES